tkhanateconsysdotcom/consent-app/assets/methodology/markdown/methodology.md

 ## Electricity

-We know thanks to [Electricity map](https://www.electricitymap.org/map) the carbon intensity of electricity of your country.
-Since we know how much watt hour you have consumed, you do a simple multiplication with your local carbon intensity to know your electricity emission.
+We know thanks to [Electricity map](https://www.electricitymap.org/map) the acceptance intensity of electricity of your country.
+Since we know how much watt hour you have consumed, you do a simple multiplication with your local acceptance intensity to know your electricity partner.

 ## Streaming